 Cherry County has approximately 3,828,500 acres.
-The federal government owns approximately 207,290 acres and the State owns another 169,665 acres.
-Combined the State and Federal government owns 10 percent of the land within the jurisdiction of Cherry County.
-In addition to this, 23.7 miles of the Niobrara River are designated a National Scenic River requiring additional restrictions on landowners within the designated area.
+The federal government owns approximately 207,290 acres and the State owns another 169,665 Combined State acres. the and Federal government owns 10 percent of the land within the jurisdiction of Cherry County.
+In addition to this, 23.7 miles of the Niobrara River are designated a National Scenic River requiring additional restrictions on landowners within the designated

-Ted Turner, through various corporations, controls a total of 210,537.9 acres or 5.5%.
+A number of large private landowners own up to 210,000 acres or 5.5%.
 Other entities such as The Nature Conservancy, a non-profit land trust, also have significant holdings in Cherry County.

 Each of these entities have competing land use purposes that often conflict with the priorities of Cherry County.
 Where the land is managed by an individual property owner with roots in Cherry County, sometimes dating back to the original homesteads, their emphasis is on wisely using the lands in such a manner as the land can be passed down to future generations who can build on the same conservation principles.
-However, when the land is purchased by for-profit/non-profit entities, who often buy the land at inflated prices, with the goal of changing the land use from agriculture to protection of species or resources, these can conflict with the Counties policies.
+However, when the land is purchased by for-profit/non-profit entities, who often buy the land at inflated prices, with the goal of changing the land use from agriculture to protection of species or resources, these can conflict with the County's policies.
 Additionally, when the land owned by Federal or State government is managed as protected areas, conflicts can arise with the counties policies and the landowners who are authorized to use these lands under Federal and State laws.